Wireb/firepick-delta/electronics/EAT0010/Hardware/README.md

 1. Fixed silk screen for screw terminals.

-TODO add BOM / link to BOM
+TODO add info on on card programming.